 Of course, none of those things happened.
 The corner shop, knowing the appetites of its most loyal fans, began providing more of the things we crave – posh coffee, deli treats, nice wine and what has since come to be called “artisan” bread.
 The Tesco Express, meanwhile, catered mostly to a different clientele.
 You do not need to be a master of social observation to tell they are consumers who lack the money and maybe also the desire to indulge in the same tastes as the local liberal intelligentsia.

 There are lots of similar examples of influxes of chain stores failing to have the catastrophic effects predicted.
-One of my favourites is another Hackney cameo, from several years ago, when a branch of Nandos opened on Stoke Newington Church Street, the rather boojie avenue in the heart of Diane Abbott country where I often get my Christmas shopping.
+One of my favourites is another Hackney cameo, from several years ago, when a branch of Nandos opened on Stoke Newington Church Street, the rather boujee avenue in the heart of Diane Abbott country where I often do my Christmas shopping.

 Anxiety about losing valued local shops and high street personality is understandable and has every right to be expressed.
 But one local person’s loss can often be another’s improvement, and the latter group are not confined to “the rich”.
 Concern is reasonable.
 Catastrophism isn’t.